sungnga/react-revents/README.md

   - Make this dropdown as a link and set the pathname to '/account'
   - `<Dropdown.Item as={Link} to='/account' text='My account' icon='settings' />`

+**12. Adding additional user info into the authReducer**
+- In authReducer.js file:
+  - In the SIGN_IN_USER case, add additional properties to the currentUser object
+    ```javascript
+		case SIGN_IN_USER:
+			return {
+				...state,
+				authenticated: true,
+				currentUser: {
+					email: payload.email,
+					photoURL: payload.photoURL,
+					uid: payload.uid,
+					displayName: payload.displayName,
+					providerId: payload.providerData[0].providerId
+				}
+			};
+    ```
+- In SignedInMenu.jsx file:
+  - Once the user is logged in, we want to display their displayName instead of their email address at the top NavBar
+  - In the Dropdown component, change the text property to currentUser.displayName
+    - `<Dropdown pointing='top left' text={currentUser.displayName}>`
+- In AccountPage.jsx file:
+  - Import useSelector() hook: `import { useSelector } from 'react-redux';`
+  - Extract the currentUser property from authReducer using useSelector() hook
+    - `const { currentUser } = useSelector((state) => state.auth);`
+  - The currentUser.providerId property will tell which provider the user used to log into our application.
+It's either password, facebook, or google.
+We only want to display the relevant content based on the provider they used to login
+  - In the render section:
+    - Add conditional logic to display the proper content based on the provider the user used to login.
+Do this for all three providers
+    - `{currentUser.providerId === 'password' && ( ... )`
+    - `{currentUser.providerId === 'facebook.com' && ( ... )`
+    - `{currentUser.providerId === 'google.com' && ( ... )`